gep13-talks/ChocolateyChefDemos/PITCHME.md

 @title[Traditional Windows]

-### Traditionally Windows was designed with Visual Interfaces in mind
+### Traditionally Windows was designed with visual interfaces in mind

 +++

 @title[Still evident]

-### There is no place more evident of that still than in the Windows Software Installer ecosystem
+### There is no place more evident of that still than in the Windows software installer ecosystem

 +++